 Fellowship Description:

-The CHS Undergraduate Summer Research Fellowship is a funding opportunity meant to be a cooperative venture between an undergraduate student and their faculty mentor.
-The Undergraduate Summer Research Fellowships are worth $2,500 to $3,000 each and are intended to support a student’s research work, with the help of a faculty sponsor acting as the student’s guide and mentor.
-A total of three to five awards are available for this year's competition (fellowship numbers and funding award totals are subject to change depending on availability).
+The CHS Undergraduate Summer Research Fellowship is a funding opportunity meant to be a cooperative venture between undergraduate students and their faculty mentors.
+The Undergraduate Summer Research Fellowships are worth between $2,500 to $3,000 each (depending on available funding) and are intended to support a student’s research work, with the help of a faculty sponsor acting as the student’s guide and mentor.
+A total of 8 awards are available for this year's competition (fellowship numbers and funding award totals are subject to change depending on availability).

 This fellowship provides undergraduates with the chance to perform mostly self-directed research intensively under the supervision of their faculty mentor over the summertime.
 It is expected that the student will perform the vast majority of the proposed work independently, with the expectation that the work will result in a scientific presentation, poster, or publication of some form (published abstract or manuscript).